iotaledger/iota-wiki/internal/learn/the-community/how-to-support.md

 - Time needed: **30 minutes the first time, 5 minutes for every new repository (when they are published)**.
 - Requirements: [Sign up to GitHub](https://github.com/join).

-Then open the following repositories and _star_ them.
+After you have fulfilled the requirements, open the following repositories and *star* them:

 ![image-20210115162757470](/img/participate/how-to-support/image-20210115162757470.png)